Cédric Bakambu: International career

 Bakambu was a French youth international and has represented the country at both under-18 and under-19 level.
 He was a part of the team that won the 2010 UEFA European Under-19 Championship on home soil.
 On 18 July, he scored twice in a 4–1 opening win over the Netherlands in Caen, and the 2–1 winner against Croatia in the semi-finals nine days later, also at the Stade Michel d'Ornano.
 He was also part of the team that came fourth at the 2011 FIFA U-20 World Cup in Colombia, opening a 2–0 win over Mali in the last group game in Cali.

 In March 2015, he opted to represent DR Congo at senior level.
 On arrival in Kinshasa he was greeted by fans with banners of him, later reflecting "I hadn't even played a match yet they made banners for me.
 It's really something else.
 It was through football that I discovered my country."

 He was first called up in June ahead of a friendly against Cameroon on the 9th, and started that match, a 1–1 draw at the Stade Charles Tondreau in Mons, Belgium.

 On 26 March the following year, Bakambu scored his first international goal, opening a 2–1 win over Angola at the Stade des Martyrs with a penalty, in qualification for the 2017 Africa Cup of Nations.
 He added two more on 5 June, in a 6–1 win away to Madagascar.
 He was chosen in Florent Ibengé's squad for the final tournament in Gabon, and started in the opening group match, a 1–0 win over Morocco at the Stade d'Oyem.
 He then did not play again until a seven-minute run in the quarter-finals where the Congolese lost 2–1 to Ghana.

 On 24 March 2019, Bakambu returned to action for DR Congo after missing previous qualifiers vs. rivals Congo to injury.
 He started and scored the winner in a 1–0 victory against Liberia.
 This secured The Leopards' qualification to the 2019 Africa Cup of Nations, at the expense of their opponents.

-On 1 April 2022, following DR Congo's elimination from 2022 FIFA World Cup qualification at the hands of Morocco, Bakambu announced his retirement from the national team.
+On 1 April 2022, following DR Congo's elimination from 2022 FIFA World Cup qualification at the hands of Morocco, Bakambu announced his retirement from the national team, a decision he later reversed.

+On 17 January 2024, Bakambu assisted Brentford forward, Yoane Wissa for the equaliser in DR. Congo's 1-1 draw with Zambia in the opening round of group games at the 2023 Africa Cup of Nations.